jiehwan94/jiehwan94.github.io/_posts/project/2016-08-29-DS-Internship-Project.md

 1. **Data collection and cleaning**

-I wrote a SQL script to collect 3.5 million loads.
+I utilized stored procedure and wrote a SQL script to collect 3.5 million loads.
 In order to feature engineer variables that might be important for predicting bounce loads, I asked around sales representatives as well as other professionals to gain domestic knowledge.

-For instance, there is a regulation in the US that prohibits drivers from driving more than certain amount of hours consecutively.
+For instance, there is a [regulation](https://www.thebalancesmb.com/freight-trucking-dot-hours-1361484) in the US that prohibits drivers from driving more than certain amount of hours consecutively.
 I talked to my manager to see if we are storing data like this and if not, if there's any ways we could access those information.

 In addition, since the data was imbalanced, I used SMOTE to raise bounce loads (minority class) by creating synthetic non-duplicate samples of the bounce loads.